Content marketing attracts new readers and book buyers.

 All In One SEO Pack.
 This plugin simplifies and optimises your WordPress blog for SEO (Search Engine Optimization) and creates an XML sitemap for Google and Bing.

 Google Analytics Dashboard for WP.
-This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view key Google Analytics reports in your WordPress install.
+This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view key Google Analytics reports on your WordPress dashboard.

 Revive Old Post.
 A must-have plugin to share your old posts on Twitter, Facebook, Linkedin to get more hits for them and keep them alive.
 There is a pro version of this plugin, but the free version is great for recycling your content on social media.